Tellinq/yoga-book-9i/README.md

 Lenovo does not make a User Center application that works with Linux.
 This is expected as this has never been advertised as such.
 I'm only reporting this here to save people from asking.

+Here is a list of features User Center does provide.
+This will be updated as more features are added, as well as if viable alteratives appear.

+#### Virtual Keyboard

+__Activation__
+- Tap an input box
+- Tap with 8 fingers on the lower screen
+- Tray shortcut

+__Display focus window when full size keyboard is on the lower screen__

+- Move the active window to the upper screen
+- Move focus window to top of full size keyboard on lower screen
+- Display of focus window on waterfall screen

+__Size options__
+- Full screen (keyboard and trackpad)
+- Full bottom half
+- Large (movable and resizable)
+- Small (movable and resizable)

+Will not activate if the tablet mode is activated or screens are duplicated

+#### Virtual Touchpad

+__Size options__
+- Fullscreen (alongside full screen keyboard)
+- Resizable mode

+__Features__
+- Optional dedicated trackpad buttons
+- Vibrate/haptic feedback when clicked

+__Activation__
+- Tap with 3 fingers
+- Tray shortcut

 ### Maximum finger support

 Partially tested with Libinpurt Debug GUI